 Fluad Quad, an adjuvanted influenza vaccine, is funded under the NIP for patients aged 65 years of age and older, designed to kickstart the immune system to provide extra protection to this vulnerable cohort.

-With new vaccines released or covered under the NIP in 2024, including Shingrix, Arexvy and the pneumococcal vaccine for older Australians, ATAGI’s co-administration advice includes:
+With new vaccines (including Arexvy for RSV) or vaccines covered under the NIP in 2024, (including Shingrix for shingles) and low uptake of the pneumococcal vaccine for older Australians, co-administration is an important strategy to increase vaccine uptake.

 When it comes to Arexvy, the benefits of co-administration with Fluad Quad should be weighed against the potential increase of local and systemic adverse events, advised Dr Mifsud.